lchanouha/cordova-plugin-tensorflowlite-objectdetection/README.md

 # cordova-plugin-tensorflowlite-objectdetection

+Integrate the TensorFlow inference library into your PhoneGap/Cordova application!

-This plugin is based on work of heigo (https://github.com/heigeo/cordova-plugin-tensorflow) on Android, adds on it iOS and custom quantized 300x300 model support.
+This plugin is based on heigo's work (https://github.com/heigeo/cordova-plugin-tensorflow) on Android, adds on it iOS and custom quantized 300x300 model support.
 The code needs to be cleaned up and error handled in a better way but this plugin is actually working well.

-Integrate the TensorFlow inference library into your PhoneGap/Cordova application!

 ## Usage
-This plugins does not  have an JS wrapper yet, feel free to add one.
+This plugins does not have an JS wrapper yet, feel free to add one (PRs are welcome).
 It handle only local files, so they must me downloaded first, with cordova-plugin-file-transfer for example:

 ### Loading model
 ```javascript